Performance of affine-splitting pseudo-spectral methods for fractional complex Ginzburg-Landau equations: Numerical methods

 As discussed in the reference, the method is highly parallelizable, with the most consuming (last) stage requiring the calculation of $2s$ Lie-Trotter evolutions.
 Besides, as pointed out in \cite{stillfjord2018adaptive}, high order methods embed trivially (with different coefficients $\gamma_j$) the lower order ones, thus allowing for the cheap computation of local error estimates, which in turn can be used to control the step size for the construction of adaptive schemes.

-In the present paper we give compelling numerical evidence showing that affine methods, although not designed to preserve the underlying geometric structure of the models, exhibit a performance comparable with that of composition splittings in Hamiltonian problems.
-Moreover, they are superior in terms of accuracy, stability and computational cost in problems with irreversible dynamics.
-We show that this is the case even without additional optimizations (i.e. parallelization and time-adaptivity), a subject we will discuss in another paper.
+In the present paper we give compelling numerical evidence showing that high-order affine methods, although not designed to preserve the underlying geometric structure of the models, exhibit a competitive performance when compared with composition splittings in Hamiltonian problems.
+Moreover, they are generally superior in terms of accuracy, stability and computational cost in problems with irreversible dynamics.
+We show that this is the case even without additional optimizations (namely parallelization and time-adaptivity), a subject we will discuss in another paper.
 We concentrate mainly in schemes of order 2, 4, and 6, which are those of most practical value for the intended applications.